 Local governments in the U.S. have, on a limited basis, provided funding for their residents to attend private schools since the mid-1800s, starting with rural communities in Maine and Vermont.
-The practice has grown increasingly common in recent decades, and even more common the past few years.
+The practice has grown increasingly common in recent decades, and even more common the past several years.
 Florida introduced the first statewide private school voucher program in 1999, offering children in the lowest performing public schools the option of transferring to a private school.

 Private school vouchers, tax-credit scholarships and education savings accounts